City of Brampton Logo

 City of Brampton’s Response

-The City of Brampton is committed to the health and safety of all its residents, including those who live within encampments.
-As one of Canada’s largest cities, Brampton has seen an increase of encampments across the city and has had to take swift action in responding to this complex issue, including collaborating in the establishment of the Encampment Response Team.
+The City of Brampton is committed to the health and safety of all its residents, including those who living in encampments.
+As one of Canada’s fastest-growing cities, Brampton has seen an increase in encampments and continues to take a coordinated, proactive approach to this complex issue.

 What happens When I Report an Encampment in Brampton?